dvla/dvla.github.io/content/open-source/index.md

 ### [dvla-browser-drivers](https://github.com/dvla/dvla-browser-drivers)

-This gem has pre-configured browser drivers that you can use out-of-the-box for the development of your application.
+This gem has pre-configured browser drivers that you can use out-of-the-box for the development of your automated test suite or application.

 # Dynamics 365